S32-PAMS/PAMS-Docs/src/site/notes/Security.md

 - Web server
 	- TLS (wip)

 ## Frontend safety

+> [!tldr]
+> These are the considerations you should take note of on the frontend.

 - User authentication OAuth JWT (login system)
 - Input sanitisation and validation (wip)